| Usage Tips

-The innovative three-dimensional design of this contoured keyboard delivers unparalleled levels of comfort and productivity for touch typists.
-This keyboard ensures a neutral ergonomic interface for a wide range of individuals, regardless of whether you are 6' 4" or 4' 6".
-All touch typists should consider this keyboard, as it is the only keyboard which goes beyond the wrist and addresses the ergonomics at the level of the fingers, intelligently redistributing the repetitive activity associated with typing to minimize the potential of fatigue.
-This keyboard is especially popular with keyboard intensive users including programmers, transcriptionists, writers and web content developers.
+The innovative three-dimensional design of this contoured keyboard from Kinesis Corporation delivered unparalleled levels of comfort and productivity for touch typists.
+The innovative design ensured a neutral ergonomic interface for a wide range of individuals, regardless of whether they were 6' 4" or 4' 6".
+All touch typists should consider this style of keyboard, as it is the only keyboard design which goes beyond the wrist and addresses the ergonomics at the level of the fingers, intelligently redistributing the repetitive activity associated with typing to minimize the potential of fatigue.
+The Advantage Contoured Keyboard proved to be especially popular with keyboard intensive users including programmers, transcriptionists, writers and web developers which is why Kinesis continues to produce the second generation Advantage2 Contoured Keyboard and the fully separated Advantage360 and Advantage360 PRO Contoured Keyboards.

 Based on years of research the Kinesis Contoured keyboard was designed not only to reduce the known risk factors associated with repetitive stress injuries but also to provide a more comfortable and productive interface than other keyboards.
 Its unique contoured design reduces the force and stressful postures that contribute to discomfort and limit productivity.
 Since its introduction in 1992, this keyboard has undergone extensive independent testing and has proven superior in both comfort and productivity when compared to traditional and other alternative keyboards.

-The Kinesis Contoured keyboard allows users to retain their familiar QWERTY layout while incorporating a comprehensive collection of ergonomic features as indicated below:
+The Kinesis Contoured keyboard allows typists to retain their familiar QWERTY layout while incorporating a comprehensive collection of ergonomic features as indicated below:

 Separate Thumb Keypads